dsteinel/react-api-fetcher/README.md

 	npm run production

+#### Visual Regression testing

-If you want to do some visual regression testing, you first have to install [BackstopJS](https://github.com/garris/BackstopJS)
+If you want to do some visual regression testing, you first have to install [BackstopJS](https://github.com/garris/BackstopJS) globally with

+	npm install -g backstopjs

+after installing it, run the server with ´npm run dev´ and go to the folder: /src (here is the config file for backstopJS).
+Inside the folder just run

+	backstop reference

+This command generates a reference point from the current state.
+You can start the test with

+	backstop test